EmpaEconversion/aurora-cycler-manager/README.md

 Cycler management, data pipeline, and data visualisation for Empa's robotic battery lab.

-- Track samples, experiments and results with a database.
+- Tracks samples, experiments and results.
-- Sample data is imported from the Aurora battery assembly robot.
+- Control Neware and Biologic cyclers on multiple machines from one place.
-- Automatically harvest and analyse cycling data.
+- Automatically collect and analyse cycling data.
 - Results in consistent, open format including metadata with provenance tracking and sample information.
-- Reads data from `tomato` servers, Biologic's EC-lab, and Neware's BTS software running on different machines.
-- Control experiments on `tomato` servers with a graphical interface.
-- Convenient, in-depth data exploration using `Dash`-based webapp.
+- Convenient cycler control and in-depth data exploration using `Dash`-based webapp.

 ### Jobs

-The Aurora cycler manager can be used to do all `tomato` functions (load, submit, eject, ready, cancel, snapshot) from one place to multiple `tomato` servers.
-Jobs can be submitted using C-rates, and can automatically calculate the current required based on measured electrode masses from the robot.
+Aurora cycler manager can be used to control and submit experiments to Biologic and Neware cyclers.
+Biologic cyclers are controlled through `tomato`, and Neware through a Python API.

+Jobs can be either be submitted with a cycler-specific file (e.g. xml protocols for Neware).

+Alternatively, a `unicycler` universal .json protocol can be used, which is converted to the appropriate format on submission. `unicycler` protocols can currently be converted to Neware .xml, `tomato` .json, and `PyBaMM` experiments.
+It is particularly useful for generating Neware .xml which can be difficult to define programmatically.

+Experiments can use C-rates and the program will automatically calculate the current required based on the sample information in the database.

 ### Data harvesting

-Functions are available to snapshot and download data from `tomato` servers.
-Harvesters are available to download new data from Biologic's EC-lab, converting from the closed .mpr filetype using `yadg`, and from Neware's BTS .xlsx reports or closed .ndax files using `NewareNDA`.
+Data is automatically gathered from cyclers.
+Harvesters are also available to download data from Biologic's EC-Lab.

+The program converts all incoming filetypes to one open standard - accepts Biologic .mpr, `tomato` .json, Neware .ndax, and Neware .xlsx.
+Raw time-series data is converted to a hdf5 file including provenance tracked metadata.

 ### Analysis

-Full cycling data (voltage and current vs time) is converted to fast, efficient .h5 files with provenance tracked metadata.
-This data is analysed to extract per-cycle summary data such as charge and discharge capacities, stored alongside metadata in a .json file.
+The time-series hdf5 data is analysed to extract per-cycle summary data such as charge and discharge capacities, stored alongside metadata in a .json file.

 ### Visualisation

-A web-app based on `Plotly Dash` allows rapid, interactive viewing of data, as well as the ability to control experiments on tomato cyclers through the graphical interface.
+A web-app based on `Plotly Dash` allows rapid, interactive viewing of time-series and per-cycle data, as well as the ability to control experiments on tomato cyclers through the graphical interface.

 ## Installation